DinoChiesa/ApiLoadGen/README.md

 Interesting Files
 ----------------------

-* `server3.js`
+* `server4.js`
-  a simple REST server implemented with nodejs + restify.
+  a simple REST server implemented in nodejs, with express.
+For the http client function it uses slimNodeHttpClient.
+It relies on q for promises.
 Accepts APIs on the jobs under management.

+* `slimNodeHttpClient.js`
+  a slim http client for node that implements q's promises.
+The base http client in node is heinous.
+This gets require'd by server4.js

+* `etl1.js`
+  a simple command-line nodejs tool that loads the specified "model" file for a job into App Services.

+* `model.json`
+  an example model file for use with etl1.js

 * `ui/index.htm`
   an angularJS client that connects to the REST server to inquire as to the jobs avaiable, and the run status of each one.